AdobeDocs/campaign-standard.en/help/sending/using/testing-messages-using-target.md

 1. A preview of the message displays.
 Use the arrows to navigate between the profiles selected in the previous step.

     ![](assets/substitution_preview.png)

+## Use case {#use-case}

+In this use case, we will build a workflow to target a set of specific profiles, then send them a personnalized email newsletter.
+Before sending the messages, we will send proofs and preview the messages using internal email addresses that have been defined in a dedicated audience.

+The main steps for this use case are as follows:

+1. Create and configure the audience to use for testing.
+1. Build the worklow with the query and email activities.
+1. Add the audience to the address subsitutions to use for testing.
+1. Preview the delivery using targeted profiles.
+1. Send proofs to the audience.

+### Step 1: Create and configure the audience to use for testing

+xx

+### Step 2: Build the worklow with the query and email activities

+xx

+### Step 3: Add the audience to the address subsitutions to use for proof and preview

+xx

+### Step 4: Preview the delivery using targeted profiles

+xx

+### Step 5: Send proofs to the audience

+xx